Tips to Prevent Kids From Overusing Gadgets

 The integral part of making them do something else is to let them explore.
 Make them understand that there is more to life than their gadgets.
 Going unplugged is not a punishment but an opportunity for the child to discover.

-Having a routine or a schedule will help you get them to disconnect with their gadgets.
+Having a routine or a schedule will help you get them to disconnect from their gadgets.
 While they take a break from their wired life, you can build responsibility and accountability by assigning tasks.
-Moreover, by letting them explore other aspects of their life, they may discover their calling for creativity, music and movement or some other activity other than using their gadgets.
+Moreover, by letting them explore other aspects of their life, they may discover their calling for creativity, music, movement or some other activity other than using their gadgets.